News

 Choosing a Christmas tree with fewer chemicals

-Around 8 million real Christmas trees are sold in the UK each year.
-They’re thought to have been introduced to the UK by Prince Albert in 1840, but it was Queen Charlotte, the wife of King George III who should take the credit.
-She first introduced a Christmas tree at Windsor in 1800.
+We buy around 8 million real Christmas trees in the UK each year.
+They’re thought to have been introduced to the UK by Prince Albert in 1840, but it was Queen Charlotte, the wife of King George III who first introduced a Christmas tree at Windsor in 1800.

-But what’s the right choice of tree for you, and are there any health benefits from choosing a real tree rather than an artificial one?
+But what’s the right choice of tree for you?
+Are there any health benefits from choosing a real tree rather than an artificial one?
 It’s worth considering how chemicals are used in the production of both real and artificial trees before making your choice.

-Most trees are grown using pesticides and herbicides to keep weeds and pests at bay and to produce trees with strong foliage.
-Glyphosate is one of the most commonly herbicides in Christmas tree farming – it’s used to control the weeds that can damage growth and improve quality of the foliage.
-Glyphosate is classified by the WHO as “probably carcinogenic” to humans, though opinion remains divided about the health effects.
+One of the most commonly used herbicides in Christmas tree farming is glyphosate, used to control the weeds that can damage growth and improve quality of the foliage.
+Glyphosate is classified by the WHO as “probably carcinogenic” to humans.
+Opinion is divided about the health effects of exposure to glyphosate, but it has been linked with increased risk of some types of cancer.

-It is possible to reduce your exposure to the pesticides and herbicides used to culture Christmas trees.
-Source your tree locally and look for FSC certified trees grown responsibly with minimal pesticide use.
-When you take your tree home, leave it outside for as long as possible before bringing it indoors to decorate it – this will allow any pesticides or herbicides sprayed prior to tree harvesting more time to release.
+If organic isn’t an option, and where possible, source your tree locally and look for FSC certified trees grown responsibly with minimal pesticide use.
+When you take your tree home, leave it outside for as long as possible before bringing it indoors to decorate it – this will allow any pesticides or herbicides used during the growing process, and sprayed prior to tree harvesting more time to release.

 Plastic Christmas trees

-Organic trees are available, but because the growing process is very labour intensive (removing weeds manually and preventing pests) there are fewer outlets to buy them.
 It’s very easy to grow your own Christmas tree without using any chemicals.
-Christmas trees in pots are available in abundance this year and could make a nice long term project if you continue growing it on, re-potting it each year and bringing it back inside each Christmas.
+Christmas trees in pots are widely available and can make a nice long term project if you continue growing it on outside when the festive season is over, re-potting it each year, and bringing it back inside each Christmas.
 Alternatively, plant your tree outside in your garden and leave it there to flourish for years to come, decorating it with exterior lights.

 More reading